etishor/etishor.github.io/_posts/2006-11-08-synchronous-http-request.md

   </ol>
 </div>

-Now this slot first checks to see if it&#8217;s being called for our request and returns if not, after that saves the error status returned by the QHttp object and exits the loop.
+Now this slot first checks to see if it's being called for our request and returns if not, after that saves the error status returned by the QHttp object and exits the loop.
 The execution now will return in the *syncGet/syncPost* function that will return the status to the caller.

 ## Testing

-Ok, let&#8217;s write a small test application.
+Ok, let's write a small test application.
 Writing real automated test cases for this kind of class is possible but not trivial so will just write a small test app.

 <div class="dean_ch" style="white-space: wrap;">
   <ol>